Skip to content

 HCQGraph¤

 HCQGraph is a core feature that implements GraphRunner for HCQ-compatible devices.
-HCQGraph builds a static HWComputeQueue and HWCopyQueue for all operations per device.
+HCQGraph builds static HWQueue for all operations per device.
 To optimize enqueue time, only the necessary parts of the queues are updated for each run using the update APIs of the queues, avoiding a complete rebuild.
 Optionally, queues can implement a bind API, which allows further optimization by eliminating the need to copy the queues into the device ring.